-My web site receives well over a half-million hits a year from folks around the world who are seeking help with horse problems.
+Folks from around the world come to MarvWalker.com seeking help with horse problems.

 They email me, call me and come visit me looking for help with their horse problems.
 They also haul me around the country to do clinics where people bring their horses to me for problem solving or to learn how to develop a closer connection with them.